 2. Waivers for Nonresident Students

 a.
 The difference between tuition for nonresident and Missouri resident students is waived for a graduate or first professional degree student who is a teaching, research or extension assistant holding a .25 or more FTE (full-time equivalent) appointment.
 Also applies to full-time hourly employees.

 c.
 The difference between the tuition for nonresident and Missouri resident students is waived for a student who is admitted under a specific agreement between an institution in the student’s state of residence and this University providing for payment of tuition and required fees at resident student rates.

 d.
 The difference between the tuition for nonresident and Missouri resident students is waived for a student who is an unmarried adult, is for good reason dependent on his or her parents as if a minor, and is an adult dependent for Federal income tax purposes, provided the student would be classified under the residence rules as a Missouri resident were he or she a minor.
 Such a student will be exempt from other nonresident regulation.

 It is the duty and responsibility of each student seeking admission to the University to apply and register under the proper residence and to pay the proper amount of fees.
 It is the further duty of each student, if there is any possibility that the nonresident rate of the tuition is applicable, or that the student is subject to restrictive admission or other nonresident regulations of the University under these rules to raise the question with the campus residency officer in the first case, or the Director of Admissions in the second prior to registration.

-Any student unwilling to accept a ruling relative to his or her residency status shall ask the campus residency officer to transmit the student’s residency questionnaire to the Committee of Fee Assessment and Residence so that the student’s appeal may be reviewed.
+Any student unwilling to accept a ruling relative to his or her residency status shall ask the campus residency officer to transmit the student’s residency questionnaire to the Tuition and Residence Committee so that the student’s appeal may be reviewed.